Sara-Eldwiny/Deploying-a-Node.js-application-in-Kubernetes/README.md

 ### 2. Dockerize the Application

 Create a Dockerfile in the root of your project to package the Node.js application into a Docker container.

+## Screenshots

+### Include screenshots of the following:

+   - Docker build process

+   - Pushing Docker image to Docker Hub

+   - Applying deployment and service manifests in Kubernetes

+   - Accessing the deployed application in a web browser